thiippal/diagrams-genre/README.md

 ## Codebase

+`ai2d_rst.py` contains the scripts for building the AI2D-RST corpus.

+`01_extract_features_from_corpus.py` extracts information about multimodal discourse structure from the AI2D-RST corpus.

+`02_fit_umap.py` creates and plots UMAP embeddings for the AI2D-RST diagrams.

+`03_fit_umap.py` illustrates how to create and plot multiple embeddings into a single figure.

 ## Contact

 Questions?
 Open an issue on GitHub or e-mail me at tuomo dot hiippala @ helsinki dot fi.